eipikun/glycovid_pdb_analysis/README.md

-# Program of analyzing difference between PDBe and PDBj
+# Program of analyzing difference between PDBe and PDBj focusing on COVID19 related structures
 ## Analysis Steps
 ### Step 0(optional)
 You are required to install those module to execute analysis.py in advance.